-Katie has completed advanced clinical training at some of the most respected treatment facilities in the nation, including the Renfrew Center (Philadelphia, PA), Remuda Ranch (Wickenburg, AZ), Laureate (Tulsa, OK) and the Center for Balanced Living, formerly named the Center for Eating Disorders & Psychotherapy (Worthington, OH).
-Most recently, she has received training in Family-Based Treatment, also called the Maudsley Method, from Dr. James Lock and Dr. Kara Fitzpatrick at the Training Institute for Child and Adolescent Eating Disorders at Stanford University Medical Center (Palo Alto, CA).
+Katie has completed advanced clinical training at some of the most respected treatment facilities in the nation, including the Renfrew Center (Philadelphia, PA), Remuda Ranch (Wickenburg, AZ), Laureate (Tulsa, OK), Veritas Collaborative (Durham, NC) and the Center for Balanced Living, formerly named the Center for Eating Disorders & Psychotherapy (Worthington, OH).
+She has received training in Family-Based Treatment, also called the Maudsley Method, from Dr. James Lock and Dr. Kara Fitzpatrick at the Training Institute for Child and Adolescent Eating Disorders at Stanford University Medical Center (Palo Alto, CA).
 She has been trained in-person by other leading professionals in the field of eating disorders, including Evelyn Tribole, Carolyn Costin, Dr. Laura Hill, and Dr. Margo Maine.
 She has been a member of the Academy of Eating Disorders (AED), the National Eating Disorders Association (NEDA), the American Counseling Association (ACA), and the Ohio Counseling Association (OCA).
 She is trained by the Institute of Creative Mindfulness in EMDR (Eye Movement Desensitization and Reprocessing), a therapy used to alleviate the distress caused by trauma.
 She is also a certified Prepare-Enrich relationship counselor.
 She has been active in the community, leading support groups for those suffering from eating disorders, as well as giving numerous presentations on various mental health topics.
 She is the author of a noted thesis project that researched the efficacy of collage journaling when dealing with body image dissatisfaction.
 In addition, she is an avid reader and is diligent about pursuing continuing education opportunities in order to stay current with the latest research and trends in the field.

 Katie believes in creating a safe place for her clients, where they feel heard, empowered, and equipped to confront the challenges in their lives.
 She uses a holistic approach that addresses the mental, emotional, physical, social, sexual, and spiritual aspects of recovery.
 Due to her background in education and the arts, she utilizes psycho-educational strategies and creativity in the treatment process.
 She believes in a multi-dimensional treatment approach, and when appropriate she will work along side doctors, nutritionists, schools, and other professionals in order to best serve her clients’ needs.